 Q– What is the program?

-A– Free admission to 14 (as of now) museums ranging from the Guggenheim in the City to the Discovery Museum and Planetarium in beautiful Bridgeport, CT.
+A– Free admission to 10 museums/art centers ranging from the Guggenheim in Manhattan to the Stamford Museum and Nature Center in Stamford, CT.

 Q– Who can use the program?

 A– Any adult Larchmont Public Library cardholder in good standing i.e. with no lost items and aggregate fines under $10.